-He has authored several biographical and cultural books and has appeared in numerous films and TV shows.
+He has authored several biographical and cultural books, has written articles for various magazines and newspapers, and has appeared in numerous films and TV shows.

 He studied under his friend, the late martial artist Bruce Lee, in the 1960s, and appeared with him in the film, “Game of Death,” in 1978.

 1965-1969 - Plays basketball at the University of California at Los Angeles.

 1967-1969 - Is named the NCAA Tournament Most Outstanding Player when the Bruins win the national championship.